jessefreeman/reaperboy-gb/REFACTORING_SUMMARY.md

 - ✅ Preserved all current features and behavior
 - ✅ Improved performance and reduced memory usage
 - ✅ Created a solid foundation for future development
+- ✅ **Fixed critical platform paint logic bug**
+- ✅ **Ensured visual-logical consistency in platform system**
+- ✅ **Guaranteed lossless level code generation**

 The codebase is now modern, efficient, and maintainable while preserving the exact functionality that users expect.
+Most importantly, the platform system now behaves predictably and consistently, with no visual-logical disconnects that could confuse users or corrupt level data.